Need to talk? Call 1800 882 436.

 Ease into discipline

-It is often best that the step-parent should support the parent's style of discipline, rather than impose their own, especially at the beginning of the relationship.
+It's often best that the step-parent supports the parent's style of discipline, rather than impose their own, especially at the beginning of the relationship.

 Everybody — children, adults and other relatives — will need time to get used to the new arrangements.
 There may be times of unhappiness or disagreement.
 Be patient, encourage kindness and get help if you need to.
 There are family and parenting support services in each state and territory.